chimame/rails_on_wepacker_engine/README.md

 ```

 As written in `package.json`, Engine JavaScript is also placed under `node_modules`, but it is not compiled by babel-loader setting.
-So we are going to compile from JavaScript of Engine installed with bundle.
+So we rewrite the setting of `exclude` and compile only Engine.